isar/isar/docs/docs/recipes/full_text_search.md

 ## Stemming algorithms

-Unfortunately indexes do not support contains matching (this is true for other databases as well).
+Unfortunately, indexes do not support `.contains()` matching (this is true for other databases as well).
 But there are a few alternatives that are worth exploring.
 It highly depends on your use case which one you choose.
 You can for example index word stems instead of the full word.

-A stemming algorithm is a process of linguistic normalisation, in which the variant forms of a word are reduced to a common form, for example,
+A stemming algorithm is a process of linguistic normalization, in which the variant forms of a word are reduced to a common form, for example,

 ```
 connection